Most people are unaware of all the names of sugar ... are you one of them? Could you spot a hidden sugar?

 Why Are There So Many Names Of Sugar?

 If we want to really read and understand labels so we can avoid sugar, we need to know all the tricks of the trade and how sugar hides from us.

 Food manufacturers are getting savvy, knowing if sugar is high on their ingredient list, their product isn't exactly going to fly off the shelf.
 So what do they do?

 Disguise/hide the sugar PLUS use multiple versions of sugar

 Firstly they disguise sugar under all these different names knowing people don't associate many of these with just plain old sugar.

-They want sugar to be as far down the list as possible so they use multiple types of sugar and suddenly each type of sugar is individually smaller and will now appear further down the ingredient list, giving you the impression sugar is no longer the number 1 ingredient.
+They want sugar to be as far down the list as possible so they use multiple types of sugar.
+Now that each type of sugar is individually smaller each one will appear further down the ingredient list, giving you the impression sugar is no longer the number 1 ingredient.

-So watch out for all the names of sugar, and add them up.
+So remember all the names of sugar, and add them up.
 Look at the nutrition label for total sugar per serving as well as the ingredient list.

 What other names of sugar have you discovered?
 These aren't all of them.

 Can we eat sorghum on low carb diet?